Sleep and How to Improve It

 Solution: More physical activity throughout the day

-Take a walk around the block; start walking uphill; build up to a run.
+During the day, take a walk around the block, or start walking uphill, or build up to a run.
 If you don’t exercise regularly, getting started can be as challenging as any lifestyle change.
 Finding help, however, is easy.
 Your Columbia benefits include one-on-one wellness coaching and self-guided tools.
-And did you know about the discounted gym membershipsoffered through the University’s Office of Work/Life?

 Solution: Relieve Stress